 A: Other than covering your costs to take part, we ask that you raise as much as you can!
 Every participant is required to set a minimum target of £1500 per person.
-Street Child's experienced fundraising team and mentors will work with each participant to ensure they reach and go beyond this target.
-Part of participants’ experience will be seeing where their money will be going and meeting some of the children we have already helped.
+Street Child's experienced fundraising team and mentors will work with each participant to ensure they reach and even go beyond this target!
+Part of a participant's experience will be seeing where their money goes and meeting some of the children we have already helped.

 Q: How much of my package goes towards the charity?

 A: The cost of your package covers the cost of your accommodation, transport, food and challenge costs.
 The charity does not make a profit on your package.